-g. joint degree: a degree awarded by an institution together with one or more institutions in the Netherlands or abroad, after the student has completed a study programme (a degree programme, a specialization or a specific curriculum within a degree programme) for which the collaborating institutions are jointly responsible;
+e. joint degree: a degree awarded by an institution together with one or more institutions in the Netherlands or abroad, after the student has completed a study programme (a degree programme, a specialisation or a specific curriculum within a degree programme) for which the collaborating institutions are jointly responsible;

-h.
-OLC: programme committee; i. period: a part of a semester;
+f. period: a part of a semester;

-j. practical exercise: the participation in a practical training activity or other educational learning activity, aimed at acquiring certain (academic) skills.
+g. practical exercise: the participation in a practical training activity or other educational learning activity, aimed at acquiring certain (academic) skills.
 Examples of practical exercises are:

-\circ researching and writing a thesis or dissertation
+o researching and writing a thesis or dissertation

-carrying out a research assignment
+o carrying out a research assignment

-taking part in fieldwork or an excursion
+o taking part in fieldwork or an excursion

-$\circ\quad$ taking part in another educational learning activity aimed at acquiring specific skills, or o participating in and completing a work placement;
+o taking part in another educational learning activity aimed at acquiring specific skills, or o participating in and completing a work placement;

-k. pre-Master's enrolee: person enrolled in a pre-Master's programme, who is not a student from a legal perspective;
+h. pre-Master's enrolee: person enrolled in a pre-Master's programme, who is not a student from a legal perspective;

-I. programme: the totality and cohesion of the unit of education, teaching activities/methods, contact hours, testing and examination methods and recommended literature;
+i. programme: the totality and cohesion of the units of education, teaching activities/methods, contact hours, testing and examination methods and recommended literature;

-m.
-SAP/SLM: the student information system (Student Lifecycle Management); n. semester: the first (September - January) or second half (February - August) of an academic year;
+j.
+SAP/SLM: the student information system (Student Lifecycle Management);

+k. semester: the first (September - January) or second (February - August) half of an academic year;

-o. specialization: optional route of study within a degree programme indicating a deepening of the disciplinary, interdisciplinary or multidisciplinary context of the programme;
+I. specialisation: optional route of study within a degree programme indicating a deepening of the context of the programme (e.g. interdisciplinary or multidisciplinary);

-p. student statute: sets out the rights and responsibilities of students on the one hand, and of been approved by the University Student Council (USC).
+m. student statute: sets out the rights and responsibilities of students on the one hand, and of been approved by the University Student Council (USC).

 Vrije Universiteit Amsterdam on the other hand, including those derived from the law and those derived from university regulations.
-The Executive Board (CvB) officially confirms the student statute once its completeness has q. study guide: the guide for the study programme that provides further details of the courses, provisions and other information specific to that programme.
+The Executive Board (CvB) officially confirms the student statute once its completeness has n. study guide: the guide for the study programme that provides further details of the courses, provisions and other information specific to that programme.
 The study guide is available online at: